Lily Auchincloss Foundation Inc

 - No Reporting Burden: One-time grants require no final reports, reducing administrative burden

-- Community-Informed Decisions: Since 2022, past grantees and community members participate in grant evaluation
+- Community-Informed Decisions: Past grantees and community members participate in grant evaluation

-- Nomination Path Available: Organizations unable to apply competitively might cultivate relationships with Board/Advisory Council members for discretionary award nominations
+- Nomination Path Available: Organisations unable to apply competitively might cultivate relationships with Board/Advisory Council members for discretionary award nominations

-- Mid-size Sweet Spot: Foundation targets small to mid-size organizations; very large organizations (over $40-70M budgets) are ineligible
+- Mid-size Sweet Spot: Foundation targets small to mid-size organisations; very large organisations (over $40-70M budgets) are ineligible

 References